 Anyway, the market keeps its Oriental flair thanks to the labyrinth of narrow alleys where you can get lost and many overfull shops where you do not know where to look first.

 As at some other marketplaces in Arab countries, there is a great choice of spices, fruit and vegetable here too but you can find also goods typical for Oman.
-First of all it is incense – you will feel its smell everywhere.
+First of all, it is incense – you will feel its smell everywhere.
 You can read more about the Omani smelling resin and vessels for burning it in our post: Oman – A Breeze of Incense Smell.

 Dates also belong to the typical products of the sultanate.
 During the biggest ship transportation boom, dates were the most important trade goods.
-Even the capacity of the old wooden ships was measured with the number of sacks full with dates which fit onto the ship.
+Even the capacity of the old wooden ships was measured with the number of sacks full of dates that fit onto the ship.
 According to Greek records, Oman exported dates in 80 AD already.
 It was still the main export item in the 19th century.
 Dates were exported mostly to the US and India.
 Omani dates are famous for their high quality, there are more than 150 different types of date palms growing on the territory of the sultanate.
 They have different names according to their taste (butter, banana…).
 The best sort is called khalas and has a taste like butter with caramel.
 Dates are a symbol of Omani hospitality and are served together with coffee instead of a sweetener.

 My first thought was that there were just tourists at the market.
-Well, Omanis from all over the country come to this place mostly before or during their Islamic religious holidays to buy garments and jewelry.
+Well, Omanis from all over the country come to this place mostly before or during their Islamic religious holidays to buy garments and jewellery.
 I was really riveted by Omani silver.
 There is lots of silver here, they sell it literally on kilos!

-Oman has a very rich jewelry tradition.
+Oman has a very rich jewellery tradition.
 Bedouins did not wear silver jewels just for embellishment but it also represented their wealth.
 In addition, the female body was the best hiding place for it because it was considered untouchable for any enemy even during war times.

 Both women and men in Oman wear rings: women – a ring on each finger, every ring has a special name, men – mostly one or two rings with a red or blue stone.

 This is khanjar, a typical Omani silver dagger shaped like the letter “J”.
 It is a symbolic weapon.
 When young Omani men reach adolescence they wear the dagger as part of their formal clothes during important meetings, events and other formal occasions.
 It is a symbol of their masculinity and also indicates their courage, respect to traditions and social status.
 The handle is made of silver, the scabbard mostly of ivory with some silver filigree.
 It is tucked underneath a waist belt.
-Now it is considered a “social taboo” to pull it out, since the only case men would do this would be to seek vengeance or to defend oneself.
+Now it is considered a “social taboo” to pull it out since the only case men would do this would be to seek vengeance or to defend themselves.

 Those who are coming here to buy some garments have a big choice as well.
 There are lots of colourful textiles on the shelves and many colourful dresses in the shop windows.
 Anyway, it seemed to me that abbayas – black female topdresses predominated.
-Sometimes it looked as a train of mourners…
+Sometimes it looked like a train of mourners…

 Some shop assistants (migrant workers from different Asian countries like this one from Bangladesh) ironed or decorated dresses directly in their shops.